prakashthegyan/Data-Science-Projects/README.md

 Hello there,

 Here is Gyan with you.
-This directory deals with the data science projects I have completed so far.
+This directory deals with the data science and machine learning projects I have completed so far.